DuPage County Fiancé Visa Lawyers

 Experienced K-1 Fiancé Visa Attorneys in Northern Illinois

 The K-1 fiancé visa is available to foreign nationals who intend to marry a U.S. Citizen inside the United States.
 The K-1 is a non-immigrant visa and requires the visa holder to marry his/her fiancé within 90 days after entering the country.
 After the marriage, the foreign national must apply for adjustment of status to become a legal permanent resident (LPR).
 There are certain requirements to apply for a fiancé visa, and the process can be complicated.
 Before beginning, it is best to consult with an experienced immigration attorney to review your options.

-At Mevorah Law Offices LLC, we have several decades of combined experience helping clients with fiancé visas and all other types of family-based visas in Chicago and throughout Northern Illinois.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience helping clients with fiancé visas and all other types of family-based visas in Chicago and throughout Northern Illinois.
 Our award-winning attorneys have in-depth experience with all matters related to immigration, and we frequently represent clients before USCIS and ICE.
 We are also skilled across a wide range of other practice areas, such as family law, criminal, and many others.
 We put our unique blend of experience to work to give our clients the skilled representation they deserve and help them navigate the difficult and confusing immigration process.

 K-1 Fiancé Visa Requirements

 There are several requirements that must be met to apply for a fiancé visa.
 These include:

 - The sponsor must be a U.S. Citizen;